toChaim/flask_cbt/README.md

 Thanks:

 Tests:
-Uniqe Propts for each User
+Uniqe Prompts for each User
 Uniqe Responses for each Prompt
-No match lasting longer then five minutes
+No match lasting longer then five minutes cascading delete

 A/B test:
 Dose first person (I am handsome.) or second (You are handsome.) or even third (Hank is handsome.) work better for prompts?